knight-lang/knight-lang/specs.md

 See [`<`](#fn-less-than).

 ### `?(unchanged, unchanged)` {#fn-equals}
-Unlike nearly every other function in Knight, this one does not automatically coerced its arguments—instead, it checks to see if arguments are the same type _and_ value.
+Unlike nearly every other function in Knight, this one does not automatically coerce its arguments—instead, it checks to see if arguments are the same type _and_ value.
 For example, `1` is equivalent to neither `"1"` nor `TRUE`.

 This function is only valid for the "basic types" (`Integer`, `String`, `Boolean`, `Null`, and `List`).
 Notably, it is **undefined behaviour** for either argument to be a `Block`.